Souvenir du maroc

 Along with the carpets, we also bring various treasures that we buy directly in the souks or we work with local producers and partners that make them especially for us.

-Brows our selection of blown glasses made from recycled glass, pottery from the desert, new and vintage handwoven baskets and of coures carpets.
+Head over to our e-shop and browse our selection of blown glasses made from recycled glass, pottery from the desert, new and vintage handwoven baskets and of coures carpets.
 Most of the stuff is one of a kind so hurry up these they go fast.

 In the last 4 years we have traveled many times to Morocco not just for business but also to explore the country.
 During that time we have met so many amazing people and visited some wonderful places.

-Our whole carpet selection and all the other Souvenir du Maroc products will be exhibiting during the Kreislauf 4&5 in Zürich the following weeks.
+Our whole carpet selection and all the other Souvenir du Maroc products will be exhibiting during the Kreislauf 4&5 in Zürich and the following weeks.
 We will also showcase artisanal treasures, unique pieces that are one of a kind from Africa and South America.

 Last winter we went back to the roots in our Bern Store and started to stock vinyl again.
 Do you know that is how Kitchener started 52 years ago?
 In a cellar with vinyl and posters.
 Read more about our history.